Roscoe's House of Chicken 'N Waffles

 Roscoe's House of Chicken 'N Waffles is an American soul food restaurant chain that operates seven locations in the Los Angeles metropolitan area.
 It was founded by Herb Hudson in 1975.

-The Los Angeles Times has referred to Roscoe's as "such an L.A. institution that people don't even question the strange combo anymore."
+The Los Angeles Times has referred to Roscoe's as "such an L.A. institution that people don't even question the strange combo anymore".
 The New York Times refers to it as a "beloved soul food chain."
-The original location in Hollywood remains open.
+The original location in Long Beach, California, remains open.

+On March 29, 2016, Roscoe's filed for Chapter 11 bankruptcy.

 Trademark infringements

 In 2008, Roscoe's filed a successful trademark infringement lawsuit against a "Rosscoe's House of Chicken & Waffles" that had opened in Chicago.
 The infringing store was forced to drop its infringing logo and name.
 A previous "Rosscoe's" had opened in New York City, but the LA-based chain opted to not sue that location because it had no plans to enter the New York market; however, Roscoe's did plan to enter the Chicago market.